 But why?
 Friend, I have always loved Jesus and just like you, there have been times in my life when I felt a little far away from Him, even doubted God.
 Yes, I have bible degrees, but I am also human.
 I have seen theology either enhance His presence or take a front seat to a real relationship with Him.
 At times thinking about God has become just that ... much more cerebral than sensitive.

-This Jesus-is-in-Job fact did not surprise me, of course, but if I picked up a detective's magnifying glass to look DEEP into the annals of Old Testament history, I would also find Jesus even in places I might not expect.
+This Jesus-Who-was-in-Genesis-is-in-ME fact did not surprise me, of course, but I became so inspired to pick up a detective's magnifying glass to look DEEP into the annals of Old Testament history in order to find Jesus even in places I might not expect.

-and I fell in love with Him all over again.
+And I fell in love with Him all over again.

 The Bible is a story, a testimony of how God deals with humanity and of His plan to redeem them.
-Every week, in the SLEUTH FOR THE TRUTH curriculum you find the importance of the Bible and God's Plan for man, but most importantly you find JESUS CHRIST, the "golden thread" that ties ALL of the stories together, both in Old and New Testaments.
+Every week, in the SLEUTH FOR THE TRUTH curriculum, through short Bible school lessons or fun Sunday school crafts, you find the importance of the Bible and God's Plan for man, but most importantly you find JESUS CHRIST, the "golden thread" that ties ALL of the stories together, both in Old and New Testaments.

 The Sleuth for the Truth curriculum is designed to read in a specific order, but that can certainly be tweaked.
 What matters is that there is mention of Jesus in EVERY.
 SINGLE.
 CLASS.
 Even through the summer Bible activities, the Students (and also their teachers) will have no other option than to see Him everywhere and fall in love with Him over - and over - and over - and over again.